user18130814200115-2/riverbed/README.md

 | pass | Password and OTP manager |

-I personally use the KDE suite of applications, but this can easily be substituted by wither GNOME or diagnostic applications.
+I personally use the KDE suite of applications, but this can easily be substituted by with GNOME or DE agnostic applications.

 ## Alpine-specific